Last Updated on June 9, 2026 by Wildlife Inc

 If you’ve heard scratching in your attic late at night, found your trash cans knocked over two mornings in a row, or noticed a musky smell coming from under your deck, there’s a decent chance a raccoon has moved in.
-It happens more than people realize, especially in Denver neighborhoods where older trees, mature landscaping, and residential greenbelts give these animals plenty of cover.
+It happens far more often than most homeowners realize, especially in Denver neighborhoods where older trees, mature landscaping, and residential greenbelts offer these animals perfect cover.

-Raccoons in Colorado are smart, adaptable, and surprisingly strong.
-A loose soffit vent or a rotted fascia board is all the invitation they need.
+Raccoons in Colorado are remarkably smart, adaptable, and surprisingly strong.
+A loose soffit vent or a rotted fascia board is all the invitation they need to force their way inside.
+Once they have established a den, getting them out safely—and making sure they stay out—requires much more than a standard trap from the local hardware store.
 Once they’re in, getting them out safely and keeping them out takes more than setting a trap from the hardware store.
-That’s why residents rely on Wildlife, Inc., 2026’s Best Top Rated Wildlife Removal Company (*ThreeBestRated®*).
+That is exactly why local homeowners turn to seasoned experts like Wildlife, Inc.—recognized by ThreeBestRated® as one of Denver’s top-rated wildlife removal companies.

 Here’s what Denver homeowners and property managers should actually know about raccoon removal.